 Recently, our Leap Forward!
 Program was featured in The Garden Island News.

-The program is starting anew on January 16, 2019 and will run throughout the school term.
-The after school sessions will be 90 minutes long, including a 30-minute activity period and a 60-minute study/tutoring period.
-This term, the sessions will be held at the Princeville Library.
-Katherine Bengston, Branch Manager, has generanously donated a space for our students.
+The program runs throughout the school term.
+The after-school sessions are 90 minutes long.
+Currently, the sessions are held at the Princeville Library.
+Katherine Bengston, Branch Manager, has generously donated space for our students.
 We are fortunate to have Noelle and Sean McHugh, experienced teachers, manning the classes and Noelle is also our Program Administrator.
 As enrollment numbers grow, we will invite volunteer high school students who excel in Math and ELA to help in the sessions.